 Chandelier Plant care often includes removing small plants that have jumped from the container into the ground or another pot.
 This happens because Chandelier Plant forms small plantlets at the ends of the leaves.
 When these are dislodged, they immediately take root and begin growing in any available soil.
 Removing them from unwanted areas is an integral part of caring for Chandelier Plants.

 Propagating Chandelier Plant is simple.
-In the event you don't have more new starts than you need, new plants can be easily started from almost any part of the mother plant.
+If you do not have more new starts than you need, new plants can be easily started from almost any part of the mother plant.

 When not properly kept under control, this plant can quickly become invasive in southern parts of the United States and more southern areas, taking an area that should be left for native plants.
 The responsible gardener will practice appropriate Chandelier Plant care when choosing to grow this specimen.
 Container growing is often the safest and easiest way to grow this plant.